Pearce & Heers is proud to provide the following advisory services:

 We provide advice, guidance and assistance to company directors in respect of strategies which can be implemented to turnaround a company’s business so that it may trade profitably in the future.Find out more >

-The ATO is able to recover a company’s unpaid PAYG Tax and superannuation from the company’s directors by issuing any or all of the directors with a Director Penalty Notice.
+The ATO is able to recover a company’s unpaid PAYG Tax and superannuation from the company’s directors by issuing each of its directors with a Director Penalty Notice.

-There are two types of Director Penalty Notice which the ATO can issue to a company’s directors in the following circumstances.
+There are two types of Director Penalty Notice the ATO can issue to a company’s directors.
+They apply in the following circumstances.

 A company is required to:

 If a company fails to pay PAYG Tax and superannuation, but it lodges its BAS within 3 months of due dates and SGC Statements when due, the ATO is able to issue a Director Penalty Notice to the company’s directors.
-The directors of the company can become liable to the ATO for the amount of PAYG Tax and/or superannuation claimed in the Director Penalty Notice.
+The directors can become liable to the ATO for the PAYG Tax and/or superannuation claimed in the Director Penalty Notice.
 However, the directors can avoid personal liability under this type of notice if:

-If a company fails to pay PAYG Tax and superannuation and it also fails to lodge its BAS within 3 months of them being due or its SGC Statements by the SGC Statement due dates, the directors are automatically personally liable for unpaid PAYG Tax and superannuation.
+If a company doesn’t pay PAYG Tax and superannuation and also doesnt lodge its BAS within 3 months of them being due or its SGC Statements by the SGC Statement due dates, the directors are automatically personally liable for unpaid PAYG Tax and superannuation.
 In these circumstances:

-If you become liable under a Director Penalty Notice then the ATO will treat your liability just as it would treat any ordinary tax debt payable.
+If you become liable under a Director Penalty Notice then the ATO will treat the debt just as it would treat any ordinary tax debt payable.
 The ATO can and commonly will: